 Fortune Obtains The World's Finest Tea

-Meanwhile, Fortunes was still in China and had no knowledge of the disaster.
+Meanwhile, Fortunes was still in China and did not know about the disaster.
 He spent his time visiting many places where he could acquire information about the valuable Da Hong tea.
-This particular type of tea is considered one of the most desirable, expensive and finest teas in the world, and Fortune is determined to find out how he can get it back to England.
+This particular type of tea is considered one of the world's most desirable, expensive, and finest teas, and Fortune is determined to find out how he can get it back to England.

-He learns that this particular tea is produced from leaves that grow on three different bushes.
-Trouble is that the tea bushes are guarded day and night by Buddhist monks.
-So stealing anything is out of the question.
-Fortune must come up with another idea, but fate is kind to him.
+He learns that this tea is produced from leaves growing on three different bushes.
+The trouble is that Buddhist monks guard the tea bushes day and night.
+So, stealing anything is out of the question.
+Fortune must devise another idea, but fate is kind to him.

-His new interpreter Sing Hoo is a man who loves to talk and boast.
-When Sing Hoo and Fortune visit the Buddhist monks, who guard the precious tea bushes, Sing Hoo lies.
-He tells the monks that Fortune is a rich and respected man with many wives and he is a descendant of Genghis Khan (1162 - 1227), the great Mongolian leader.
+His new interpreter, Sing Hoo, loves to talk and boast.
+When Sing Hoo and Fortune visit the Buddhist monks who guard the precious tea bushes, Sing Hoo lies.
+He tells the monks that Fortune is a rich and respected man with many wives and a descendant of Genghis Khan (1162 - 1227), the great Mongolian leader.
 He also adds that Fortune is a close friend of the Chinese Emperor.
-It’s no wonder the monks were impressed and Fortune received baskets full of tea plants and seeds from the heavily guarded bushes.
+No wonder the monks were impressed, and Fortune received baskets full of tea plants and seeds from the heavily guarded bushes.

-Once again Fortunes returns to Shanghai where he is told about the destroyed delivery of the plants he obtained previously.
-He is devastated but he understands that this time, he must better seal the plants.
-He packs the new plants and seeds, between several layers of soil, and sends the transport to its final destination.
-Then, he orders eight experts to accompany him to the Himalaya.
-There, he will instruct them to produce tea just like the Chinese do.
+Once again, Fortunes returns to Shanghai, where he is told about the destroyed delivery of the previously obtained plants.
+He is devastated but understands that he must better seal the plants this time.
+He packs the new plants and seeds between several soil layers and sends the transport to its final destination.
+Then, he orders eight experts to accompany him to the Himalayas.
+He will instruct them there to produce tea just like the Chinese do.

-Fortune reaches the Himalayas in 1851 and he is delighted to see that his two years as a spy have paid off.
+Fortune reached the Himalayas in 1851, and he was delighted that his two years as a spy had paid off.

 The ancient history of tea goes back at least 3,000 years, if not more.
 Tea is today the world's second most-consumed drink after clean water.
 The next time you drink tea, give Robert Fortune a thought.